4lx4lmnz/react-intersection-observer-animations/README.md

 # react-slide-in

-Recreating a project within react that demonstrates some effects using intersection observer.
+Recreating a project within react that demonstrates some animation effects using intersection observer.